 Address: Samoilova, 1000 Skopje, North Macedonia | See on map

 Raki?
 Of course!

-The end of the Skopje Walking Tour
+The end of the free Skopje walking tour

 In the end, if you enjoyed the tour, there is a recommended tip of 5 euros for the guide.
-It is not mandatory, like a fee, but it is expected.
+It is not mandatory, as a fee, but it is expected.
 And it’s earned, as Miha provides very useful and interesting information, at a fast pace, even though he does not manage to stay impartial at times and becomes a tad too critical to Skopje’s architecture and City Hall representatives.